The ExAllocatePoolWithTag routine allocates pool memory of the specified type and returns a pointer to the allocated block.

 The number of bytes to allocate.

 The pool tag to use for the allocated memory.
-Specify the pool tag as a character literal of up to four characters delimited by single quotation marks (for example, 'Tag1').
+Specify the pool tag as a non-zero character literal of one to to four characters delimited by single quotation marks (for example, 'Tag1').
 The string is usually specified in reverse order (for example, '1gaT').
 Each ASCII character in the tag must be a value in the range 0x20 (space) to 0x7E (tilde).
 Each allocation code path should use a unique pool tag to help debuggers and verifiers identify the code path.

 ExAllocatePoolWithTag returns NULL if there is insufficient memory in the free pool to satisfy the request.
 Otherwise, the routine returns a pointer to the allocated memory.

 This routine is used for the general pool allocation of memory.

 If NumberOfBytes is PAGE_SIZE or greater, a page-aligned buffer is allocated.
 Memory allocations of PAGE_SIZE or less are allocated within a page and do not cross page boundaries.
 Memory allocations of less than PAGE_SIZE are not necessarily page-aligned but are aligned to 8-byte boundaries in 32-bit systems and to 16-byte boundaries in 64-bit systems.

 A successful allocation requesting NumberOfBytes < PAGE_SIZE of nonpaged pool gives the caller exactly the number of requested bytes of memory.
 If an allocation request for NumberOfBytes > PAGE_SIZE succeeds and NumberOfBytes is not an exact multiple of PAGE_SIZE, the last page in the allocation contains bytes that are not part of the caller's allocation.
 If possible, the pool allocator uses these bytes.
 To avoid corrupting data that belongs to other kernel-mode components, drivers must access only storage addresses that they have explicitly allocated.